javascript-tutorial/en.javascript.info/4-binary/01-arraybuffer-binary-arrays/article.md

 ## DataView

 [DataView](mdn:/JavaScript/Reference/Global_Objects/DataView) is a special super-flexible "untyped" view over `ArrayBuffer`.
-It allows to access the data on any offset in any format.
+It allows us to access the data on any offset in any format.

 - For typed arrays, the constructor dictates what the format is.
 The whole array is supposed to be uniform.
 The i-th number is `arr[i]`.
 - With `DataView` we access the data with methods like `.getUint8(i)` or `.getUint16(i)`.
 We choose the format at method call time instead of the construction time.